 The Company's Deferred Compensation Plan (the "DCP"), which became effective on October 2021, allows highly compensated key employees to elect to defer a portion of their salary, bonus, commissions and RSU awards to later years.
 Management determined that the DCP shall be accounted for similar to a defined benefit plan under ASC 715, Compensation - Retirement Benefits, and should follow accounting treatment similar to a cash balance plan.
 Management determined that the employee portion and employer portion of the deferred compensation should be recognized as compensation expense with a corresponding credit to deferred compensation liability.
-The matching contribution will be accounted for as compensation expense with a corresponding contributions.
-The change in the liability between each reporting period is accounted for as compensation expense with a corresponding adjustment to deferred compensation liability.
-Upon distribution, the Company will record the distribution as a decrease to compensation liability with corresponding credit to cash.
+The matching contribution will be accrued over the vesting period of two-years with 25% vesting in the first year and 75% vesting in the second year.
+Employees aged 55 or older immediately vest in employer matching contributions.
+The change in the liability between each reporting period is accounted for as compensation expense with a corresponding adjustment to deferred company will record the distribution as a decrease to compensation liability with corresponding credit to cash.
 The Company funds the DCP through a Corporate-Owned Life Insurance ("COLI").
 Per the ASC 325-30-25-1A, Investments - Other, COLI is recorded as an asset in other long-term assets as it does not meet the definition of a plan asset under ASC 715.
 The Company invests in COLI policies relating to its deferred compensation plan.
 Investments in COLI policies are recorded at their cash surrender values as of each balance sheet date.
 Changes in the cash surrender value during the period are recorded as a gain or loss in the statement of operations in other income.